Blooom Robo-Advisor Review – Low Fee Manager for Your Retirement Account

 Blooom Robo-Advisor Review Wrap Up

 Blooom’s DIFY or do-it-for-you retirement investment account management is a well-needed service for the the 90 million 401(k) and other workplace retirement account holders.
-As of July, 2017, Bloom has more than $1 billion in assets under management and 8,600 clients.
+As of April, 2018 Blooom manages $2.4 billion from approximately 20,000 clients.

 This Blooom review recommends the robo-advisor to manage your 401(k) or other workplace retirement account, particularly if it’s your sole investment account.
 With Blooom, you can maximize your retirement account returns for a few bucks per month.
 That could lead to thousands of additional spendable dollars in retirement.
 Finally, consumers without investing experience or interest could benefit from this time-saving financial manager.